Timely Topics on Nutrition

 Vegetarianism 101: The 'Nuts & Oats' of Plant-based Eating

-Vegetarianism is 'in', in case you were wondering.
-Demographic survey data reported in 1995 stated that 50% of college-age women and 32% of college-age men say vegetarianism is hip, cool, in.
+Vegetarianism is 'in,' in case you were wondering.
+Demographic survey data reported in 1995 stated that 50% of college-aged women and 32% of college-aged men say vegetarianism is hip, cool, in.
 Additionally, over 12 million adult Americans consider themselves vegetarians.
 Trend followers aside, people have been vegetarian for centuries and for a variety of reasons.
-The decision to follow a vegetarian way of eating can be made for religious, cultural, ethical, health and economic reasons, to name a few.
-And a healthy, balanced plant-based diet is possible whether you choose to avoid all animal products (a vegan diet); avoid poultry, meat & fish while still consuming eggs and dairy products (a lacto-ovo vegetarian diet); or something in between the two.
+The decision to follow a vegetarian way of eating can be made for religious, cultural, ethical, health, and economic reasons, to name a few.
+And a healthy, balanced, plant-based diet is possible whether you choose to avoid all animal products (a vegan diet); avoid poultry, meat, and fish while still consuming eggs and dairy products (a lacto-ovo vegetarian diet); or something in between the two.

 Fat Chants: Making Sense of Dietary Fat Messages

 "Olive oil is good for you; use as much as you want," "fat is fattening," "fat causes disease," "a low fat diet is dangerous," "margarine or butter?".
 Confused about all the messages out there on dietary fat?
 You're not alone.
 For years we have been hearing messages cautioning us against high-fat eating while at the same time both the headlines and your next-door neighbor may have been telling you that fat is good.
 Well, they are all correct.